BSc (Hons) Agricultural Business Management (Foundation Year)

-As part of the first year, 'Entrepreneur in Action' you will be taken on a free international study tour.
-In the last three years students have visited Spain, Bulgaria and Germany.
+As part of the second year, 'Entrepreneur in Action' you will be taken on an international study tour.
+Previously students have visited Spain, Bulgaria and Germany.
 During these study tours you will visit agri-entrepreneurs and their businesses to learn about how they operate and explore their differing approach to business.

 For UK students (as of March 2020) a visa may not be required but this may change.
 For non UK/EU nationals (current Tier 4 visa students), the student will have to arrange their own visa.